 In your own home using the Super Premium Service

-This is suitable for all Tier 4 applicants and their dependants, except those using the Super Premium Service.
+This is suitable for all Tier 4 applicants and their dependents, except those using the Super Premium Service.

 You will need to register and create an account.
 See our Guide for details on how to do this.